-Smoking is now banned in almost all enclosed public places and workplaces in the UK.
-You need to install no-smoking signs in premises and company vehicles.
+Smoking is banned in almost all enclosed public places and workplaces in the UK.
+You need to ensure you have no-smoking signs in premises and company vehicles.
 You also need to make sure that employees and customers keep to the rules.
 It is therefore advisable to have a smoking policy for your business.

 Having a smoking policy has clear benefits, including: